controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-helix-itsm/README.md

 ### Configuration

 * Modify your tktvars.json with the information requested in the file, appropriate for your environment
-  * You will need credentials and other information from both Helix Control-M and Helix ITSM
+  * You will need credentials and connectivity information from both Helix Control-M and Helix ITSM

 * Make your Helix Control-M necessary configurations using the CTM CLI or the scripts in the resources directory